20. Untitled Goose Game

 18. Tetris 99

 To everyone’s surprise, Tetris dove headfirst into the crowded, free-to-play battle-royale field and emerged a champion.
-99 pairs the classic block-turning puzzler with the added challenge of 98 other players simultaneously trying to take each other out.
+99 pairs the classic block-turning puzzler with the added challenge of ninety-eight other players simultaneously trying to take each other out.
 It’s a blast—and a perfect way to indulge in the battle-royale trend without building staircases, scavenging for weapon parts, or shooting anyone at all.

 Advertisement – Continue Reading Below